yamishio11/luau-wasm/README.md

 implementation in pure Lua.
 The project is still a work in progress, and should not be relied upon yet.

-Additionally, the project aims to be usable in [CC:
-Tweaked](https://tweaked.cc/), and therefore will ultimately not target any official Lua version, but rather CC: Tweaked's JLua-based (Lua 5.2-compliant) runtime with backported features from 5.3.

 ## List of implemented features

 * Reading of WebAssembly's type, import, function, memory, export, code and data